code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=pt></a>
 ### Partition Tolerance
-Cluster continues to function even if there is a "partition" (communication break) between two nodes (both nodes are up, but can't communicate).
+- Cluster continues to function even if there is a "partition" (communication break) between two nodes (both nodes are up, but can't communicate).
+- This is fault that breaks communication between nodes.

 <a name=rt></a>
 ### Response Time